jacksongolding/Nut-Team/README.md

 # Nut-Team
 ## Project Idea:
-We are going to make a page related to school that is helpful for deciding classes.
-We will have people input their classes and the website will tell them what other classes they should take that are similar or follow the same path as the input.
-We could also make a page that gives student feedback on classes that can be used to determine if they actually want to take the class.
-Maybe also make something where the user can input the credits they have and the website can display classes for their remaining needed credits, which may have descriptions.
+We are going to make an APUSH website study tool and calendar for Mr. Swanson.
+We plan to make a calendar that will have the assignments, papers the students may need, and dates for everything.
+We also hope to make some sort of discussion board that people can ask questions on and others can answer these questions about APUSH.
+This will help everyone's learning.
+We can also make study tools such as things like timelines that people can practice on or quizzes for the units of APUSH.

 ## Team Member Roles